 General Features

-Most of the emission lines we track maintain their shape across the LOC plane, only changing slightly in their range of emission (the range of ionization parameters over which they emit changes slightly with dust effects).
+Most of the emission lines we track maintain their shape across the LOC plane, only changing slightly in their range of emission (the range of ionization parameters over which they emit changes slightly with dust effects) [SPECIFICALLY, HOW DO THEY COMPARE?].
 Generally, the effects of dust are most prominent with the UV emission lines and some of the lower wavelength optical emission lines.
-This observation is consistent with other studies of the effects of dust on starburst galaxy UV emission lines (Heckman et al 1998).
+This observation is consistent with other studies of the effects of dust on starburst galaxy UV emission lines (Heckman et al 1998) [IS THIS IN THE ACTUAL GAS CLOUD OR ALONG THE LINE OF SIGHT?].
 Lastly, since dust is formed from metals, we see less emission from such metals across our plane when dust is introduced (e.g. Si, Mg, Ne, and Ar).

+[IN GENERAL, I THINK THE NEXT THREE SECTIONS SHOULD BE IN REVERSE ORDER OF ANALYSIS.
+WE SHOULD TALK ABOUT REMOVING DUST FROM THE BASELINE MODEL, INSTEAD OF ADDING DUST TO A DUST FREE MODEL]

 4.4.1 UV emission lines